yknyshss/wejgh3fawkjbv/README.md

 ## Business Requirements
 * Plan for a global footprint.
-* maximum uptime - downtime is loss of customers.
+* Maximum uptime - downtime is loss of customers.
 * Increase efficiency of the cloud resources we use.
 * Reduce latency to all customers.
 * GDPR compilince.